EditeurGraphiqueAutomateFini/FSA-Editor/README.md

 ```

 ## To use the editor
-States of the finished state automaton are represented by circles.
+States of the Finished Ftate Automaton are represented by circles.
-Transitions are represented by the arrows.
+Transitions are represented by arrows.
-You can click on a state to select it, click on another state (including the same state) to create a new transition.
+You can click on a state to select it, click on another state (including the same state) to create a new transition between the two selected states.
 You can also click on any text (transition, state name, max-noise) on the editor to edit it.
-A lightbox will appear to recieve the user-input.
+A lightbox will appear to recieve the user input.
 Note : a Javascript event called `fsa_changed` is emitted at the window-level each time the automaton's values are changed.
 You can listen to it just like any other event with :
 ```
     window.addEventListener("fsa_changed",function(event){
         // your code goes here
-        // the new values are available with event.detail console.log(event.detail);
+        // the new values are available in event.detail console.log(event.detail);
     });
 ```